pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

       field: spec.containers[0].image
 ```

+If multiple Pipeds handle a single repository, we can prevent conflicts by splitting into the multiple ImageWatcher file and specifying includes/excludes in the Piped config.

 ### Architecture
-`Image Provider` pulls respectively periodically.
-`Image Watcher` pulls from the git repo, compares respectively and pushes the one with differences.
+`Image Provider` pulls respectively periodically. `Image Watcher` pulls from the git repo, compares respectively and pushes the one with differences.
+Note that it uses only pure git push, does not use features that depend on Git hosting services, such as pull requests.

 ![](assets/image-watcher.jpg)